crossplane/crossplane/design/one-pager-change-logs.md

 gRPC connection between the two containers will be established over a Unix domain socket on a shared `emptyDir` volume mounted by both containers.
-This setup allows the main provider container to send the change log entries to the sidecar container in a fairly performant manner without needed any network access at all.
+This setup allows the main provider container to send the change log entries to the sidecar container in a fairly performant manner without needing any network access at all.

 The change log entry data will be serialized in a binary protobuf format for